-The Emissions and Energy Reporting System (EERS) is available for 2018–19 reporting.
-You are able to log in to EERS, enter data and submit your reports.
-If you experience any log in difficulties, please contact us on 1300 553 542.
+The Emissions and Energy Reporting System (EERS) is available for 2022–23 reporting.
+You can log in to EERS, enter data and submit your reports.
+If you experience any log in difficulties, please contact us on

-The Clean Energy Regulator will update the identified issues on a regular basis.
+We will update the identified issues on a regular basis, if required.

-If the proposed 'Recommended reporter action/s' is unsuitable or does not resolve your issue, please contact the Clean Energy Regulator for further advice.
+If the proposed ‘Recommended reporter action(s)’ is unsuitable or doesn’t resolve your issue, email

-The National Greenhouse and Energy Reporting (Measurement) Determination 2008 (Measurement Determination) has been updated for 2018–19 onwards.
+National Greenhouse and Energy Reporting (Measurement) Determination 2008 has been updated for 2022–23 onwards.
 Amendments include:

 About The Clean Energy Regulator

 Freedom of Information

 The Clean Energy Regulator is a Government body responsible for accelerating carbon abatement for Australia.